 Constant Emotional Containment

 You are the listener.
 The one who holds it all.
 But when you rarely speak up or share your own emotional weight, containment builds tension.
-That tension finds an outlet through burnout, emotional flooding, or disengagement.
+That tension finds an outlet through burnout, emotional flooding, or disengagement, something I have seen frequently in my London coaching practice.

 Unstructured Time That Feels Like Chaos